Documentation Index

 systemctl daemon-reloadafter the changes

-events + websockets:
+events + WebSockets:

-RPC+websocketshas a HARD dependency onExecutionrunnning withevents
+RPC+WebSocketshas a HARD dependency onExecutionrunning withevents

-websockets specific:
+WebSockets specific:

 - You will need to open a port in your firewall